uztbt/trello-workbook/README.md

 Make a board for a workbook on Trello!

 ## Motivation
-I wanted to use Trello as a progress manager of my work book (Cracking the Coding Interview).
+I wanted to use Trello as a progress manager of my work book _(Cracking the Coding Interview)_.
-I distribute this software for people in the same need.
+I distribute this software for like minded people.

 ## API
 ### Command
-`$ trello-workbook "Cracking the Coding Interview" questions_list.txt`
+`$ trello-workbook USERNAME BOARD_NAME questions_list.txt`

 `questions_list.txt`
 ```